azvadennys/iFiCam-C23-PS113-Bangkit/README.md

 ## Features of iFiCam APP

-- Detect fish species predictions using cameraX
+- Detect fish species predictions using camera
 - Provides detailed information on the types of fish predicted (description and nutrition)
 - Give some reccomenders about recipes of fish food
 - All user can upload story about fish for sale in the market